Amaranthus tricolor: In culture

 It appears on the coat of arms of Gonville and Caius College, Cambridge, where it is called "flowers gentle".

 Amaranthus gangeticus

 Amaranthus gangeticus is considered a synonym of A. tricolor, but has been recognized as a separate species in the past.
 A. gangeticus is also known as elephant-head amaranth.
 It is an annual flowering plant with deep purple flowers.
 It can grow to 2–3 ft tall.
-In Bangladesh, it has been used as a leafy vegetable.
+In Bengal, it has been used as a leafy vegetable whose green variant is called Notey Shaak (নটে শাক) and whose red variant is called Laal Shaak (লাল শাক).
 It may inhibit calcium retention in rice-based diets.